danjwilks/ilp/README.md

 # Informatics Large Practical

-2nd year course at the University of Edinburgh
+2nd year course at the University of Edinburgh.
+Achieved 88%.

 # Drone Control Algorithm